 /THE LAB/ is a creative platform featuring exclusive contemporary art and design collections curated by Emmanuel Renoird and Nicolas Libert, two French art and design collectors who created concept store, PLEASE DO NOT ENTER. /THE LAB/ entrance is located at 649 S. Olive Street.

-/THE LAB/ is open Tuesday - Thursday from 11am - 8pm, Friday and Saturday from 10am - 9pm, Sunday from 10am - 3pm, and closed on Mondays.
+/THE LAB/ is open Monday - Thursday from 10am - 8pm, Friday and Saturday from 10am - 9pm, Sunday from 9am - 3pm